Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Analysis of Arbitration Policy

 \subsection{FSR Design Guideline}

 Lastly, we examine the design space of microring FSR ($\mean{\lambda}_{FSR}$), as shown in \myfigref{fig_9}.
-While the nominal design point is \nm{8.96}, which is $N_{ch} \times \lambda_{gS}$, $\mean{\lambda}_{FSR}$ is swept from \nm{6.72} ($6\times\lambda_{gS}$) to \nm{15.68} ($14\times\lambda_{gS}$) to investigate both under-design and over-design cases.
+While the nominal design point is \nm{8.96}, which is $N_{ch} \times \lambda_{gS}$, $\mean{\lambda}_{FSR}$ is swept from \nm{6.72} ($6\times\lambda_{gS}$) to \nm{15.68} ($14\times\lambda_{gS}$) to investigate both under- and over-design cases.
 For both LtA and LtC policies, we observe a tolerance range of approximately $\pm$\nm{0.5} around the nominal FSR, within which the increase in the minimum tuning range remains within \nm{0.5}.
-Exceeding this tolerance range in the under-designed case causes a sharp increase in the required tuning range due to resonance aliasing, where $\mean{\lambda}_{FSR} \leq N_{ch} \times \lambda_{gS}$ may cause a single microring to align with multiple laser wavelengths, particularly under a 25\% local laser variation\footnote{James et al.\ \cite{james2023scaling} proposed a multi-FSR scheme that allows $\mean{\lambda}_{FSR} \leq N_{ch} \times \lambda_{gS}$ by configuring the FSR and channel spacing to be coprime and assuming the use of a low-variation comb source, which is beyond the scope of our analysis.}.
-Over-designing the FSR results in a more gradual increase in AFP.
+For the under-designed case, exceeding this tolerance range causes a sharp increase in the required tuning range.
+This is likely due to resonance aliasing, where an $\mean{\lambda}_{FSR}$ smaller than $N_{ch} \times \lambda_{gS}$ may cause a single microring to align with multiple laser wavelengths, particularly under a local laser variation of 25\%\footnote{James et al.\ \cite{james2023scaling} proposed a multi-FSR scheme that allows $\mean{\lambda}_{FSR}$ to be a fraction of $N_{ch} \times \lambda_{gS}$.
+However, this is beyond the scope of our analysis.}.
+Over-designing the FSR results in a more gradual increase in the required tuning range.
 This occurs because as the FSR widens, the distance between the last microring grid and the first microring grid of the next FSR increases, which in turn increases the required tuning distances for the LtA and LtC policies.
 Therefore, to minimize AFP, it is preferable to design the FSR close to $N_{ch} \times \lambda_{gS}$, with small deviations being acceptable.